hughbris/grav-plugin-cloud-stash/README.md

 Just like the 'save' action, if you omit the `body` parameter, your output will be formatted using the 'forms/data.html.twig' template from your theme, Form plugin, or other location in your Twig path.

-`provider` specifies the provider of the cloud storage service and currently must be 'AWS' (S3).
+`stash` specifies the stash name as configured under `stashes` in this plugin's configuration.

+`provider` _**deprecated** for `stash`, will be interpreted as per `stash` if provided in lieu of `stash`._

-`bucket` is S3-specific (AWS) and may be deprecated for a more provider-agnostic term in the near future.
-It specifies the name of the S3 bucket into which you want to stash your form data.
+`bucket` is S3-specific and may be deprecated for a more service-agnostic term in the near future.
+It specifies the name of the S3-compatible bucket into which you want to stash your form data.

 `add_uploads` is a YAML list of [file field](https://learn.getgrav.org/16/forms/forms/fields-available#file-field) names from the form, which indicates that you would like those files to be uploaded to the remote stash as well.